 An aire can be a useful option for a no-nonsense overnight stay en route to your destination city.
 Although Eastern European cities are themselves usually served by motorhome and camping spots nearby, this type of convenient stopover becomes less common — which might mean scheduling your overnight stop in Germany, for instance.

 Plan out your route, check out a listing site such as All the Aires and identify possible stopovers.
 Bear in mind that aires operate on a first-come-first-served basis, so you’ll need to have several back-ups on your radar in case your first choice is full.
 Alternatively, if you want the reassurance of knowing that you’re going to get a spot for the night, there’s the option of breaking up your journey at a fully-serviced site, booked in advance.
-For this, check out The Camping and Caravanning Club’s information on UK campsites and European options.

 Whatever your city and chosen route, you are of course aiming for a stress-free journey, including not finding yourself stranded on an autobahn if a mechanical fault arises.
 The right insurance cover is a must, and Club Care Insurance for motorhomes can be tailored to suit your needs.